bens4lsu/theskinny-publish/Content/blog2/let-it-be-resolved.md

 That led Brent to tell an unrelated story, save the appearance by the same parasite.

 His college roommate's father came to stay with them and slept on the couch in their apartment.
-God knows who they had on that couch, but the fathr caught crabs from sleeping there.
+God knows who they had on that couch, but the father caught crabs from sleeping there.
 Then, he went home and gave them to the guy's mother.

 To make matters worse, they were in college at UNLV.
 Can you imagine coming home from a Las Vegas trip, giving crabs to your wife, and then having to convince her that there were no prostitutes involved?
 Oh, what a nightmare.
 I'm laughing all over again.